Client Portal

 Bond market and bank holidays differ

-Bond traders follow a different holiday calendar under guidelines set by the Securities Industry and Financial Markets Association, a trade group that represents securities firms, banks and asset management companies.
-U.S. bond markets close on 9 of the 10 days the stock exchanges are silent, including Juneteenth, and also on Columbus Day (Monday, Oct.
-9).
+Bond traders follow a different holiday calendar under guidelines set by the Securities Industry and Financial Markets Association, a trade group that represents securities companies, banks and asset management companies.

 NOTE: The information being provided is strictly as a courtesy.
 Some of these platforms are not affiliated with, nor endorsed by LPL Financial.
 When you link to any of the web sites provided here, you are leaving this web site.
 We make no representation as to the completeness or accuracy of information provided at these web sites.
 Nor is the company liable for any direct or indirect technical or system issues or any consequences arising out of your access to or your use of third-party technologies, web sites, information and programs made available through this web site.
 When you access one of these web sites, you are leaving our web site and assume total responsibility and risk for your use of the web sites you are linking to.